AlanRace/SpectralAnalysis/docs-src/content/basic-usage/visualisation/_index.md

 ### Interface Overview

+{{% notice note %}}
+The interface has changed appearance in the latest version, but the information on this page is still accurate.
+{{% /notice %}}

 ![Data Visualisation Interface](/images/SpectralAnalysis-interface-labelled.png)

 1. Generate a [spectral representation]({{< ref "spectral-representation.md" >}})
 2. Perform [data reduction]({{< ref "data-reduction.md" >}})